Measles | Te Whatu Ora - Te Tai Tokerau

 Symptoms and treatment

-It usually takes 10-12 days from exposure to the first symptom.
-The illness begins with fever, cough, runny nose and conjunctivitis (inflammation in the eyes), which lasts for 2-4 days.
-It may be possible to see small white spots (Koplik spots) inside the mouth.
-A rash appears 2-4 days after the first symptoms, beginning at the hairline and gradually spreading down the body to the arms and legs.
+• A red and spotty rash then appears 2-4 days after the first symptoms, beginning at the hairline and gradually spreading down the body to the arms and legs.
 The rash lasts for up to one week.

 There is no specific antiviral treatment for measles.
 Supportive care including good nutrition, vitamin A supplements and adequate fluid intake, including hospital care when needed, can help to manage severe complications.